-The countries that make up the British Isles and Ireland have four unique patron saints.
+Four unique patron saints are worshiped within the British Isles and Ireland.
 My “List Patron Saints of Britain and Ireland” post will discuss these saints and their origins and also when to celebrate their feast day.

 Even though these countries do observe a national day, or feast day, for each of these saints they are not recognized as a holiday.

 Saint George’s Day – April 23rd

 Saint David’s Day – March 1st

 The following 10-minute video discusses the countries that make up the United Kingdom.
 The video explores all about this sacred land and also saints as well.